Inuit culture: The context of birth

 So common was the fly out to give birth that Inuit culture began to adapt to this almost inevitable fact.
 To announce a newborn member of their community, many Inuit proclaim "the newborn has arrived" instead of "the baby is born".
-Due to the fact that the infant is several weeks old when it arrives in its homeland, it is common for members of the community to shake the baby's hand to welcome him or her to the community.Ekho, N., & Ottokie, U. (2000).
-Childrearing practices.
-In J. Briggs (Ed.), Interviewing Inuit elders (pp. 1-137).
-Iqaluit, NU: Nunavut Arctic College.
+Due to the fact that the infant is several weeks old when it arrives in its homeland, it is common for members of the community to shake the baby's hand to welcome him or her to the community.

 In the early 21st century, about half of Inuit women are flown out from Nunavut to southern hospitals for delivery, and evacuations consume more than 20% of the territory's health budget.
 They normally leave two to three weeks prior to their due date and return two to three weeks after birth.
 There are reports of Inuit women returning home after more than one month away to find their house in ruins and their other children poorly cared for.
 Inuit culture is closely tied to the land and community, and birth outside of this land causes cultural dissonance.
 Many Inuit women interviewed about the practice remarked that their children born outside of Nunangat were not truly Inuit.
 Some communities, such as Cambridge Bay, have a birthing centre available for low risk births and in 2014 two local women graduated from Nunavut Arctic College's midwifery program.
 The centre is available for all communities in the Kitikmeot Region.
 However, higher risk and first-time mothers must still go to the hospital in Yellowknife.